tombensve/APS/APS-Core/APSConfigServiceProvider/docs/APSConfigService.md

 Now you might be wondering, why not an interface, and why _public_ and why _APSConfigValue_, _APSConfigValueList_, and _APSConfigList_?

 The reason for not using an interface and provide a java.lang.reflect.Proxy implementation of it is that OSGi has separate class loaders for each bundle.
 This means a service cannot proxy an interface provided by another bundle.
 Well, there are ways to go around that, but I did not want to do that unless that was the only option available.
 In this case it wasn’t.
 Therefore I use the above listed APS\*Value classes as value containers.
 They are public so that they can be accessed and set by the APSConfigService.
 When you get the main config class instance back from the service all values will have valid instances.
 Each APS\*Value has an internal reference to its config value in the internal config store.
+So if the value is updated this will be immediately reflected since it is referencing the one and only instance of it in the config store.

 All config values are strings!
 All config values are stored as strings.
 The __APSConfigValue__ container however have _toBoolean()_, _toDate()_, _toDouble()_, _toFloat()_, _toInt()_, _toLong()_, _toByte()_, _toShort()_, and _toString()_ methods on it.